Expertise diversity of teams predicts originality and long-term impact in science and technology: Introduction

 A large body of work has focused on understanding the interplay between team composition and outcomes, probing dimensions of team diversity around affiliations\cite{jones2008multi}, ethnicity\cite{alshebli2018preeminence}, gender\cite{nielsen2017opinion}, expertise\cite{van2005learning}, technical background\cite{jackson1996consequences}, problem-solving ability\cite{hong2004groups}, intelligence\cite{woolley2010evidence}, and more.
 In the technology sector, inventors from distinct social groups tend to generate patents with greater collaborative creativity\cite{fleming2007collaborative}.
-In the online knowledge sharing community, polarized teams composed of a balanced proportion of ideologically diverse Wikipedia editors produce articles of higher quality than homogeneous teams\cite{shi2019wisdom}.
-Overall, studies from diverse domains consistently demonstrate that the impact of team outcomes improves with team diversity.
+In the online knowledge-sharing community, polarized teams composed of a balanced proportion of ideologically diverse Wikipedia editors produce articles of higher quality than homogeneous teams\cite{shi2019wisdom}.
+Some scholars have found that multidisciplinarity exhibits an inverted U-shape relationship with scientific impact, although the vast majority of papers indicate a positive correlation with multisciplinarity\cite{song2023influence}.
+Furthermore, the value of multidisciplinary research might require a longer period to be recognized by the scientific community, leading to delayed impact\cite{Zhang2022DelayedIO}.
+Overall, studies from diverse domains have demonstrated that the impact of team outcomes improves with team diversity.
 Thus, creative output in science and technology may be heavily rooted in the composition of team members' expertise and background, which is largely determined during the team assembly process.